rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 If/when the standard library is built with Cargo and put on crates.io, all the specially-cased package names can be treated normally,

-The standard library is be downloaded and built from crates.io.
+The standard library is downloaded and built from crates.io.
 Or equivalently, Cargo comes with a cache of that build, as Cargo should be able cache builds between projects at this point.
 Just as in phase 2, `implicit-deps = false` just prevents libstd from implicitly being appended to the list of dependencies.